 Sneezing (and reverse sneezing) is a reflexive spasm of the throat and soft palette.
 It is triggered by an irritation to the roof of the back of the throat known as the nasopharynx.
 Irritation to this area can be caused by a variety of things.

 Some dogs will have a reverse sneezing episode triggered from getting excited, or if they pull on their collar around their throat.
-Environmental irritants such as pollens, perfumes, or sudden change in air temperature can trigger reverse sneezing, as can a nasal infection (bacterial, viral, fungal, parasitic) or from an object sniffed up in the nose.
+Environmental irritants such as pollens, perfumes, or sudden change in air temperature can all trigger reverse sneezing.

 In most cases, sneezing and reverse sneezing is nothing to get too worried about, but in some situations, persistent sneezing (and reverse sneezing) can be a sign that there is something more serious going on.
 These include: